Category

 • Did we properly assess the likelihood of this threat?

-• Did we properly assess the impact of this threat?
+• Did we properly evaluate the impact of this threat?

 • Was this threat avoidable?